Levothyroxine

-Medical use
+Medical uses

 Levothyroxine is typically used to treat hypothyroidism, and is the treatment of choice for people with hypothyroidism who often require lifelong thyroid hormone therapy.

 It may also be used to treat goiter via its ability to lower thyroid-stimulating hormone (TSH), which is considered goiter-inducing.
 Levothyroxine is also used as interventional therapy in people with nodular thyroid disease or thyroid cancer to suppress TSH secretion.
 A subset of people with hypothyroidism treated with an appropriate dose of levothyroxine will describe continuing symptoms despite TSH levels in the normal range.
 In these people, further laboratory and clinical evaluation is warranted, as they may have another cause for their symptoms.
-Furthermore, reviewing their medications and possible dietary supplements is important, as several medications can affect thyroid hormone levels.
+Furthermore, reviewing their medications and dietary supplements is important, as several medications can affect thyroid hormone levels.

 Levothyroxine is also used to treat subclinical hypothyroidism, which is defined by an elevated TSH level and a normal-range free T4 level without symptoms.
 Such people may be asymptomatic and whether they should be treated is controversial.
-One benefit of treating this population with levothyroxine therapy is preventing development of hypothyroidism.
+One benefit of treating this population with levothyroxine therapy is preventing the development of hypothyroidism.
 As such, treatment should be taken into account for patients with initial TSH levels above 10 mIU/L, people with elevated thyroid peroxidase antibody titers, people with symptoms of hypothyroidism and TSH levels of 5–10 mIU/L, and women who are pregnant or want to become pregnant.
 Oral dosing for patients with subclinical hypothyroidism is 1 μg/kg/day.

 It is also used to treat myxedema coma, which is a severe form of hypothyroidism characterized by mental status changes and hypothermia.
 As it is a medical emergency with a high mortality rate, it should be treated in the intensive-care unit with thyroid hormone replacement and aggressive management of individual organ system complications.

-Dosages vary according to the age groups and the individual condition of the person, body weight, and compliance to the medication and diet.
+Dosages vary according to the age groups and the individual condition of the person, body weight, and compliance with the medication and diet.
 Other predictors of the required dosage are sex, body mass index, deiodinase activity (SPINA-GD), and etiology of hypothyroidism.
 Annual or semiannual clinical evaluations and TSH monitoring are appropriate after dosing has been established.
 Levothyroxine is taken on an empty stomach about half an hour to an hour before meals.
 As such, thyroid replacement therapy is usually taken 30 minutes prior to eating in the morning.
 For patients with trouble taking levothyroxine in the morning, bedtime dosing is effective, as well.
 A study in 2015 showed greater efficacy of levothyroxine when taken at bedtime.
 Doses of levothyroxine that normalize serum TSH may not normalize abnormal levels of LDL cholesterol and total cholesterol.

 Poor compliance in taking the medicine is the most common cause of elevated TSH levels in people receiving appropriate doses of levothyroxine.